More Flow, Less Friction

 Amie

 And a capacity for it.
-I hope if nothing else, in this moment to pause and reflect on this, even as you're thinking about coulda, woulda, shoulda, you can appreciate what you did because it's a really amazing achievement.
-You should have a hot minute to think about it, reflect on it, and be appreciated for it because it's an incredible body of work—you really took an opportunity and ran with it.
+I hope if nothing else, this moment [allows you] to pause and reflect on this, even as you're thinking about coulda, woulda, shoulda, you can appreciate what you did because it's a really amazing achievement and should have a hot minute to think about it, reflect on it, and be appreciated for it because it's an incredible body of work.
+You really took an opportunity and ran with it.

 Em Shen